We Are Currently Hiring for 2019 Boys Residential Staff

-Assuring the greatest degree of care and attention in the industry, Shepherds Hill Academy uncompromisingly upholds a maximum 5 to 1 student to staff ratio.
-This means your child will not be out of sight of a Boys Residential Team member at any point during his stay in the Therapeutic Outdoor Program.
+Assuring the greatest degree of care and attention in the industry, Shepherds Hill Academy uncompromisingly upholds a maximum 5:1 student to staff ratio.
+This means your child will not be out of sight of a boys residential team member at any point during his stay in the Therapeutic Outdoor Program.

 Boys Wilderness Program Manager

-Drew holds certifications in Emergency Safety Intervention (ESI), CPR/AED for the Professional Rescuer, Lifeguard and First Aid with the American Red Cross.
-He was previously trained and certified in Wilderness First Responder – Wilderness Medicine Institute (WMI).
+Drew holds certifications in Emergency Safety Intervention (ESI), CPR/AED for the Professional Rescuer, Lifeguard, and First Aid with the American Red Cross.
+He was previously trained and certified in Wilderness First Responder through the Wilderness Medicine Institute (WMI).

 Drew has a passion for serving the youth of this nation.
 He sees that many teens have given up hope on living according to biblical principles.
 Drew works alongside the teens at Shepherds Hill Academy to offer them hope in the possibility of living out those principles in a practical way.